syncfusion/blazor-docs/src/gantt/gantt-chart/context-menu.md

----
-title: "Context Menu"
-component: "Gantt"
-description: "Learn how to use the context menu and add custom context menu items in the Essential JS 2 Gantt control."
----

 # Context menu

-The Gantt control allows you to perform quick actions by using context menu.
+The Gantt Chart component allows you to perform quick actions by using context menu.
 When right-clicking the context menu, the context menu options are shown.
 To enable this feature, set the `EnableContextMenu` to true.
-The default context menu options are enabled using the `EditSettings` property.
+The default context menu options are enabled using the `GanttEditSettings` property.
 The context menu options can be customized using the `ContextMenuItems` property.

 The default items are listed in the following table.